The next School Census collection day is October 5, 2017.

 Student data privacy is under threat in 2017

-The Higher Education and Research Bill waters down Applicants’ personal data privacy.
-And the Technical and Further Education Bill for Apprentices, and FE Students is worse.
-Both expand the purposes to which Applicants or Apprentices and FE Students may be put.
-The HER Bill (Part 3 Research sections 73 and 74 powers to obtain and use application-to-acceptance information) brings UCAS held data under the control of the Secretary of State for Education for the first time, in perpetuity.
+The Higher Education and Research Act watered down Applicants’ personal data privacy.
+And the Technical and Further Education Act for Apprentices, and FE Students is worse.
+Both expanded the purposes to which Applicants or Apprentices and FE Students may be put.
+The HER Bill (Part 3 Research sections 73 and 74 powers to obtain and use application-to-acceptance information) brought UCAS held data under the control of the Secretary of State for Education for the first time, in perpetuity.
 Further amendments have been proposed in the Lords to clause 9 (a transparency duty) which raise privacy issues for students.

 Users of the data whether for commercial products or public interest research argue there is reluctance on the part of UCAS to release data for commercial competition reasons, on which we take no position, but on data privacy the bills are disastrous.
 Although UCAS had strong support for their position at Committee stage from a number of opposition MPs and the Minister made a statement which clarified and put into the Parliamentary record the government’s intention with regard to the provision of admissions data, it made no change to the face of the Bill.